 Division I Fun Facts

-- Stanford has won the Learfield Sports Directors' Cup awarded to the most successful Division I athletics program every year since 1994-1995.
+- Stanford has won the most Learfield Sports Directors' Cup awards, which are given to the most successful Division I athletics program each year.

 - The University of Oregon won the very first NCAA men's basketball championship in 1939.